cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

 Whether to generate a `<title>` element containing the filename if no title is provided in the SVG.

 #### `sprite.generate.symbol` - `true`
 Whether to include a `<symbol>` element for each sprite within the generated spritemap.
-Passing a string will use the value as a prefix for the `id` attribute.
+Passing a string will use the value as a postfix for the `id` attribute.

 #### `sprite.generate.use` - `false`
 Whether to include a `<use>` element for each sprite within the generated spritemap to allow referencing symbols from CSS.

 #### `sprite.generate.view` - `false`
 Whether to include a `<view>` element for each sprite within the generated spritemap to allow referencing via [fragment identifiers](https://css-tricks.com/svg-fragment-identifiers-work/).
-Passing a string will use the value as a prefix for the `id` attribute.
+Passing a string will use the value as a postfix for the `id` attribute.

 ### Styles